How to Make a YouTube Video (Beginner’s Guide)

 Have you noticed more videos popping up in your search results?
 Google processes 3.5 billion searches per day, and many how-to-based searches now include YouTube videos directly in the Google search engine results.

-YouTube will push videos higher in the ranking if they provide value and keep people on the site as long as possible.
-So, as you brainstorm and plan your videos, think about how you can expand them.
+No matter the length, YouTube will push videos higher in the ranking if they provide value and keep people on the site as long as possible.
+So, as you brainstorm and plan your videos, think about how you can expand on them.
 Rather than just adding filler content, think about how to dive deeper into your topic to create an even more helpful video.

 Make sure you speak your keyword in your video.